splAcharya/splAcharya/README.md

 ---

-🤣🤣🤣 Lately, I’ve also spent a questionable amount of time tinkering with `AGENTS.md` to steer coding agents more effectively — mostly so a week of progress does not get undone by context limits. 😭😭😭

----

----

 ## 🤝 Looking for mentorship
 I’m currently looking for opportunities to learn under and contribute to someone working on **systems software internals**, **low-level infrastructure**, or **research-oriented systems engineering**.
 I’d be glad to help in any capacity — implementation, experimentation, tooling, performance investigation, or related engineering work.